lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 `vulkan.ShaderStageFlags` is a combination of flags that states the shader stages that will access this range of push constants.
 We will use this in the vertex buffer so we pass the `vertex_bit` (`VK_SHADER_STAGE_VERTEX_BIT`) flag.

-Finally, in the `resize` function, we just clean render info attributes and recreate them again due to the change in size of the underlying images.
+Finally, in the `resize` function, we just clean rup the render info attributes and recreate them again due to the change in size of the underlying images.

 ```zig
 pub const RenderScn = struct {